hannahtinkler/wordpress-lockout/README.md

 #### wordpress_lockout:settings_capability:
-What it does:   Customise the capability required to 'lock' the CMS.
+What it does:   Customise the capability required to 'lock' the CMS (default: 'manage_options')
-Default:        'manage_options'

 ```
 add_filter('wordpress_lockout:settings_capability', function ($capability) {